 The function basically reads all the registers updated by the context switch function and displays the values.

-Let's call switch_context
+Let's call switch_context with some values:

 1 unsafe {